highlight/highlight/internal-docs/rfcs/002-feed-clickhouse-migration.md

 ## Proposed Implementation

 The migration from OpenSearch to ClickHouse will happen in a few phases:
-1. Replace the Error feed queries with ClickHouse
+1. Replace the Error Group feed queries with ClickHouse
 2. Replace the Error Group metrics with ClickHouse
 3. Replace the Session feed queries with ClickHouse
 4. Implement CommandBar improvements using ClickHouse

+Note: error groups and error instances will both have metadata stored in ClickHouse.
+Error instance metadata will be used to populate error group aggregate statistics (such as browser distribution metrics or the number of users affected).

 ## Database modeling